HSLdevcom/jore4-flux/README.md

 because:

 - failed deployments don't show in the git history
-- deployments only happen if the commit is actually pushed to github
+- deployments only happen if the commit is actually pushed to GitHub
 - users can rewrite git history with force push
 - deployments take some time